CharlieMcGoldrick/ci-ms5-spudscan/README.md

 1. Hypothesis 1: Symptom Correlation
     - We hypothesize that specific symptoms such as leaf spots, discoloration, and lesions are highly correlated with particular potato diseases.
         - **Validation:** We will examine the correlation between symptoms and leaf health categories (healthy, early blight, late blight).
-2. Hypothesis 2: Symptom Severity
-    - The severity of symptoms on leaves will significantly influence the classification accuracy of the disease.
-        - **Validation:** We will use symptom severity ratings and their correlation with health state classifications to validate this hypothesis.
 3. Hypothesis 3: Image Processing
     - Converting RGB images to grayscale might improve image classification performance by focusing on texture and contrast rather than color.
         - **Validation:** We will compare the performance of models trained on RGB images versus grayscale images.